michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 ## Revelation 13

 1. And he stood upon the sand of the sea.
-AND I saw that a beast of preyLiterally, (chaivith sheno,) a beast of the tooth, i. e., a carnivorous animal.
-The same expression occurs throughout. ascended from the sea, having ten horns and seven heads, and upon his horns seven diadems; and upon his heads names of blasphemy.
+AND I saw that a beast of prey

 2. And the beast of prey which I saw was like a leopard, and his feet were as (those) of a bear, and his mouth as the mouth of a lion, and the dragon gave to him his power, and his throne, and great authority.

 3. And one of his heads was wounded as to death.
 And his stroke of death was healed; and all the earth wondered after the beast of prey.

-4. And they worshipped the dragon because he had given authority to the beast of prey, (saying, Who is like the beast of prey,)Polyglots. and who is able to make war with him?
+4. And they worshipped the dragon because he had given authority to the beast of prey, (saying, Who is like the beast of prey,)

 5. And there was given him a mouth speaking great sayings and blasphemies, and authority was given him to act, MONTHS, FORTY AND TWO.